Marcus Chan

 Outside of counselling, I love playing video games with friends, learning my favourite songs on electric bass, going to the gym, and spamming people with funny memes.

-Image Description: Marcus is centered in the photo smiling with their teeth.
-He is outdoors, standing in front of dark red and green leafy bushes.
-He has short, dark hair and is wearing a blue denim jacket with a white collar over a black shirt.
-He also wears a beaded necklace and small hoop earrings.
+Image Description: Marcus is centered in the photo smiling with his teeth.
+He is outdoors, standing in front of an ocean sunset.
+He has short, dark hair and is wearing a black shirt and beaded necklace.

 Marcus Chan